 Key Questions to Ask an REBT Therapist

-When consulting with a therapist, a person should spend some time asking questions like:
+When consulting with a therapist, a person should ask them questions like:2, 7

 - What are your credentials and experience using REBT?